diovaniomota/sinatep-cursos/README.md

-# Sinatep
+# Sinatep Cursos

-A new Flutter project.

-## Getting Started

-FlutterFlow projects are built to run on the Flutter _stable_ release.
+The application in question is focused on signing contracts, facilitating and speeding up the client company's processes.